The cloud.gov team

 As an agile project, cloud.gov is always under development.
 We periodically ask customers to participate in voluntary research interviews where they share their needs and ideas for the platform.
 It will continue to grow based on this feedback and based on observations of how it is used.

 18F was founded in 2014 and has been deploying new products since soon after.
 As 18F scaled up the number of teams, it became clear that cloud operations could be a bottleneck.
 The list of good practices for government digital services introduced by law and federal agency requirements was far greater than the accompanying support implementers need to do them efficiently.

 To solve the bottleneck problem, 18F focused on technical operations that could act as force-multipliers for each team, including stronger cloud operations. cloud.gov emerged from this focus.
 The first prototype of the platform took about three months to complete, and teams began to deploy their work to production about a month after that.
-Today, it is a product available to other government agencies.
+Today, it is a product managed outside of 18F that is available to other government agencies.

-One of our goals for cloud.gov is to give other agencies access to the same gains in productivity that 18F has seen from using cloud.gov.
+One of our goals for cloud.gov is to give other agencies access to the same gains in productivity that 18F and other parts of TTS have seen from using cloud.gov.
 By making the model available for other agencies, as well as making it replicable as an open source project, we hope to increase the efficiency with which any agency can deliver digital services.
 The potential economy of scale is huge.

 Our experience with this project suggests an open source PaaS is the right choice for many government teams.
 However, vendor PaaS options offer features which may be attractive to agencies that have different requirements.